Introduction

 Each row shows:

-• A User Code, automatically generated by the system
+• User Code – Automatically generated by the system

-• Account Status, such as Active, Inactive, or Suspended
+• Account Status – Active, Inactive, or Suspended

-• Action buttons to Edit, Reset Password, or Delete the user
+• Actions – Edit, Reset Password, or Delete buttons

 To create a new system user, click the Add User button.